 - Computational Modeling involves CIRP’s computational engineers creating multidimensional computer models that replicate a child and his kinematics in injury events based on the real world results explored in field investigation and the Injury Biomechanics laboratory.

-The Center's engineers provide valuable insights about ways to improve product designs to better protect children to vehicle and restraint manufacturers, as well as federal regulating agencies.
+The Center's biomedical engineering researchers provide valuable insights about ways to improve product designs to better protect children to vehicle and restraint manufacturers, as well as federal regulating agencies.

 Through an annual industry-focused conference on child injury, Advances in Child Injury Prevention, regular presentation of research at scientific meetings, and continued dialogue with the Safety Engineering community, Center researchers ensure that their findings are heard and quickly translated into improved safety designs for children.
 Center researchers have developed a number of sophisticated research tools to accomplish CIRP’s goal of “research in action.”